 Smiley Coaching can help your child to grow their self awareness and learn life skills to form healthy friendships

-If your child feels left out or is being bullied, you are more than welcome to join us for BE YOUR OWN BEST FRIEND (my new 6 week online course).
+If your child feels left out or is being bullied, you are more than welcome to join us for BE YOUR OWN BEST FRIEND (my new 6 week online coaching programme).